 Skip to content

-A year-round weed that invades every inch of your garden.
+I always thought it was a package deal.
+A tough weed that invades every inch of your garden.

 Perhaps you can relate?